 How did you get into doing China work?

-We’ve done a lot of international maritime and international litigation work, and we were known as the firm that could get things done in Russia.
-The Wall Street Journal did a cover story on some very unusual work we did for Caterpillar Financial.
-The contract provided that if Caterpillar didn’t get paid, it could seize these three ships without having to go to a court.
+My law firm has done a lot of international maritime and international litigation work, and we were known as the firm that could get things done in Russia.
+The Wall Street Journal did a cover story on some unusual work we did for Caterpillar Financial.
+The contract provided that if Caterpillar didn’t get paid, it could seize three ships without having to go to a court.
 We spent about six months planning, went to Russia and got the ships out.
 It got a lot of press, and then everybody started hiring us for those things.

 Soon China started entering into that equation.
-I ended up going to China on behalf of a big Singaporean fuel supplier that was owed a lot of money.
-We also arrested fish product in China from a Danish company that owed our client money.
-While in China I became friendly with a lawyer in Qingdao, and also realized that China was where it’s at.
-The same thing started happening in a host of other industries.
-Our clients who had been focused on Korea or Russia or Japan started getting serious about China.
+I ended up going to China on behalf of a Singaporean fuel supplier owed a lot of money.
+While in China I became friendly with a lawyer in Qingdao, and realized China was where it’s at.

-I convinced a friend of mine, Steve Dickinson (who had headed up the international law group at a big firm where both of us had worked, but was now teaching Chinese law at the University of Washington) to get back into the real world.
-We sent him to China, and it just took off from there.
+I convinced a friend of mine, Steve Dickinson [now retired] (who had headed up the international law group at a big firm where both of us had worked, but was now teaching Chinese law at the University of Washington) to get back into practicing international law again.
+We sent him to China and it took off from there.
 It was amazing how quickly it happened.
-There was such a demand for a law firm that would help small- and medium-size businesses deal with China.
-These companies were lost.
+There was such a demand for a law firm that would help SMEs deal with China.

 China’s legal system is geared to achieve harmony.
 Harmony has a lot in common with fairness, but it’s not the same thing.
 It’s closer to the legal conception of equity: if you and I are in a lawsuit, equity is what’s fair for you, what’s fair for me, what’s fair for society, what’s going to cause the least amount of waves.
 That’s China.